 Area and Perimeter is an important topic in Mathematics, which is used in everyday life.
-This is applicable for any shape and size whether it is regular or irregular.
-You must have learned about different shapes such as triangle, square, rectangle, circle, sphere, etc.
+This is applicable to any shape and size whether it is regular or irregular.
+Every shape has its own area and perimeter formula.
+You must have learned about different shapes such as triangle, square, rectangle, circle, sphere, etc. The area and perimeter of all shapes are explained here.

-Area: Area is the region bounded by the shape of an object.
-The space covered by the figure or any geometric shapes is the area of the shape.
-The area of all the shapes depends upon its dimensions and properties.
+The area is the region bounded by the shape of an object.
+The space covered by the figure or any two-dimensional geometric shape, in a plane, is the area of the shape.
+The area of all the shapes depends upon their dimensions and properties.
 Different shapes have different areas.
-The area of the square is different from the area of rhombus.
+The area of the square is different from the area of a kite.

-If two objects have a similar shape then its not necessary that area covered by them will be equal unless and until the dimensions of both the shapes are also equal.
-Suppose, there is two rectangle box, who has the length as L1 and L2 and breadth as B1 and B2.
-So the areas of both the rectangular box say, A1 and A2 will be equal only if L1=L2 and B1=B2.
+If two objects have a similar shape then it’s not necessary that the area covered by them will be equal unless and until the dimensions of both shapes are also equal.
+Suppose, there are two rectangle boxes, with length as L1 and L2 and breadth as B1 and B2.
+So the areas of both the rectangular boxes, say A1 and A2 will be equal only if L1=L2 and B1=B2.

-Perimeter: Perimeter of a shape is defined as the total distance around the shape.
-Basically, its the length of any shape if it is expanded in a linear form.
+Perimeter of a shape is defined as the total distance around the shape.
+Basically, perimeter is the length of any shape if it is expanded in a linear form.
+A perimeter is a total distance that encompasses a shape, in a 2d plane.
 The perimeter of different shapes can match in length with each other depending upon their dimensions.

 Perimeter and Area of a Rectangle